 Credit Ratings: No application has been made for a rating on the Notes.
-Currently the District has credit ratings of "Aa1" from
+Currently the District has credit ratings of "Aa1" from outstanding bonds.
+See "Ratings" herein.

-Moody's Investors Service, Inc., ("Moody's") and "AA+" from Standard & Poor's, a division of McGraw-Hill
+Moody's Investors Service, Inc. and "AA+" from Standard & Poor's, a division of McGraw-Hill Companies, Inc. on its